Chadius/Torrin-TBS/docs/attacks.md

 - Most attacks names are named after the weapon ("longsword", "scimitar", "spear".)
 - Melee Techniques have the words "blow" or "strike" in them ("Tripping strike", "Intimidating blow")
 - Ranged techniques will have the words "shot" or "aim" ("Sniper aim", "Multishot")
+- Reaction techniques will mention "trap" or "opportunity" ("Trip trap", "Backstab opportunity")

+## Attribute Targets
+Attacks tend to aim at either your armor or the 3 attributes.

+### Armor
+This indicates how easy it is to hit you.

+- Your legendary fencing technique catches their arm.
+- It's Elementary, my friend.
+The gap in their armor is... here!
+- The spell ignores the armor and surges into your target.

+### Body
+Physical might, agility and health.

+With a high body you can
+- hold people down
+- smash through weak barriers
+- quickly take careful aim
+- spit up potent, bile acid

+### Mind
+Esoteric Knowledge and Sharp perception and intuition.

+With a strong mind you can
+- Conjure balls of flame
+- Build complicated traps to ensnare your foes
+- Analyze enemy weaknesses and use magic over physical effect.

+### Soul
+Intuition, lucky, and beliefs.

+A strong soul can:
+- Bless your allies with the power of the gods
+- Terrify your enemies with a stare
+- Alter fate to trigger an attack reroll

+### Resistances and Weaknesses
+Some targets can resist attacks based on the damage source.

+When facing a heavily resistant enemy there are ways to bypass them.
+- Some attacks can combine damage to bypass resistance.
+- Some attacks can force minimum damage if they hit.

+Weaknesses deal extra damage when hit, so attackers can exploit them.
+- Some attacks can force a weakness in their type for 1 round as a potent debuff.

 ## How many actions?
 A basic attack should take 1 action.
 The player can choose between how many attacks they want to do in a single turn.